BIOS update

 Info

-Read the BIOS update notes/changelog - only update if the new version fixes issues you’re experiencing or adds features you need.
+Read the BIOS update notes.
+Update only if the new version fixes issues you have or adds features you need.

 Step 2: Prepare for update